 In 2006, Richard Stringer, a Melbourne artist, was commissioned by the tower’s architect Nonda Katsalidis to create Queen Bee, the major art component for the tower.

 The sculpture hangs 30 metres from ground level and consists of twelve small bees and a single larger bee.
 The smaller bees are about the size of a small 2-door car, while the larger bee is the size of a mini van.

 Each bee is made up of anodised aluminium plates, approximately 100mm x 100mm in size and pop-riveted to a fibreglass shell.
 There were problems during their construction in the factory however: each plate had silicone where the panels overlapped, and had been inadvertently smeared over the entire sculptures as the artist tried to clean it up.
 There was a solution to hand though: the Ritecoat System™.
-Once the surface was specially renovated, the treatment of Ritecoat 2200™ was applied.
+Once the surface was specially renovated, the Ritecoat protection was applied.
 With the protection phase complete, the bees were craned to the Eureka Tower.

 Ritecoat® protected the surface from tarnishing and corroding.
 It also enhanced the colour of the aluminium and reduced the required maintenance on cleaning.
 This was particularly important because frequent access to the bees for maintenance would be problematic.

 Some 2,000m² of external anodised aluminium panels were renovated and protected with the Ritecoat System™.

 As a result of three-year comparative trial applications with a competitive resin coating, Ritecoat® was the most superior and therefore specified for this project.

 Thanks to the System, the panels now look like new for longer without the need for frequent maintenance.

 This project involved Ritecoat® System renovation and protection of over 1,170m² of light and dark grey powder coated doors, frames and cladding.